giovannigv/Github-API/README.md

 ## Usage

-After done installing you can open swagger to see all the route this application have
+After done installing you can open swagger to see all routes of this application.

 ```url
 http://localhost:3000/swagger